• Skip to primary navigation

 Parking

-The boats are not very big (holds probably around 12-15 passengers) and they don’t wrap your luggage so make sure your belongings are nicely zipped up.
-It’s unlikely your luggage will get wet but you never know, so bring garbage bags with if you are worried.
+The boats are not very big (holds around 12-15 passengers) but they are covered on the top.
+However, they don’t wrap your luggage so make sure your belongings are nicely zipped up.

-After about 40 minutes or so, it’s time to merge into the ocean.
-This part is a bit bumpy depending on the tide, so hold on!
 The boat captains are all very familiar with this area however, so don’t worry.
 They know how to navigate and cross the river mouth to the ocean pretty well.

 The first time we took this boat ride it was fairly smooth but the second time, oh boy!
 It was quite an adventure and it was exciting yet a little terrifying.
-We waited for about 20 minutes while the boat captain observed the waves and finally got a break for us to zip through.

 From there, it’s about 20 minutes to Drake Bay.
 The views of the coast are spectacular!
 This is why taking the boat from Sierpe to Drake Bay is highly recommended – you don’t get to experience the thrill of boating in a river and ocean if you drive or fly.